Jeff Pulver: Web3 and blockchain ventures

 In the late 2010s and early 2020s, Pulver focused his attention on the emerging possibilities of decentralized, peer-to-peer internet applications, commonly known as Web3.
 In contrast to earlier systematic principles of the internet, Web3 is based upon the technology of public blockchains, in which information is decentralized across networks of individual users, rather than centralized within the auspices of services managed by large companies.
 Central to the identity of Web3's founding principles is that the community of users, rather than singular empowered interests, control the exchange of information.
 In 2019, Pulver joined the advisory board of First Growth Advisory, an Australian cryptocurrency-focused investment bank.
 In 2020, he worked with Debrief, a blockchain-based, cryptographically-secured middleware platform which can be used by existing communications applications for added security.
 Other related endeavors included serving as an advisor for TechBeach, a Caribbean-based financial technology conference organizer, and for Round Room Music, a Nashville-based music production company focused on digital exhibition and monetization using Web3 content issuances.

 In addition to advisory and business ventures, Pulver has embraced Web3 principles, including the establishment of online communities and information exchanges, with his personal projects.
 In 2020, he established pulveREDU, an online videoconference school focusing on technology and internet community topics, as well as the online weekly talk show Ask the Oracles with astrological experts Amy Zerner and Monte Farber, and the weekly music performance show Jeff's Place.
 In 2021, he launched the internet television series The Creator Economy, which focused on interviews with innovators, entrepreneurs, and artists involved in technology and crowdsourced-related fields.
 That same year, he had a cryptocurrency issued in his honor by the Rally.io platform, and he introduced several lines of NFTs featuring original artwork, photography, and narrative stories.

 Personal life

 Pulver rekindled his early interest in amateur radio in 2019 and has since actively used it to communicate with fellow enthusiasts worldwide.
 He is also interested in astrophotography and has released some of his photographs as NFTs.
 Starting in 2016, he has served as the host for chartered retreats in the Caribbean for participants interested in exploring personal enrichment activities, including stargazing and photography.
-Pulver has supported diabetes research by contributing to the Leonard M. Miller School of Medicine and the Barton Center for Diabetes Education, including by organizing a celebrity poker tournament.
+Pulver has supported diabetes research by contributing to the Miller School of Medicine and the Barton Center for Diabetes Education, including by organizing a celebrity poker tournament.
 He has also organized fundraisers for WhyHunger and the Long Island Cares Harry Chapin Food Bank.
 A committed futurist, Pulver has been named as one of Bloomberg Businessweek's Gurus of Technology, and is frequently interviewed regarding developments in the internet and computer technology industries.